1itvinka/anastasiya.dev/content/blog/comments/index.md

 ### Conclusion

 Sometimes comments are necessary.
 But more often than not, you can avoid them by writing cleaner and more readable code.
 Use comments only if you fail to express yourself in code.

+<section class="separator"><em></em><em></em><em></em></section>

+This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

+My website is not a standard blog — it's a [digital garden](https://anastasiya.dev/why-digital-garden/), and I constantly add, move around, and remove stuff.
+So please feel free to join the conversation.
+All the content is on [github](https://github.com/1itvinka/anastasiya.dev/tree/master/content/blog).
+Or it might be easier to [discuss it on Twitter](https://mobile.twitter.com/search?q=https://anastasiya.dev/comments/).